Central Cascades Winter Recreation Council

 *no sledding anywhere in the parking area.

 *No off leash dogs ever.
 Never.
 Don't even think of it.
 Not in parking lot nor on the trails.
+State Parks regulations require all dogs on leash.

 Trollhaugen and Meany Lodges

-Erling Stordahl trails
+Erling Stordahl Ski Trails

 Sled Dog Trails